ROLE OF STATE GOVERNMENT

 PROTECTING OUR PUBLIC LANDS

 The recent creation and reduction of national parks in Utah has displayed an existing gap between different sides in this debate.
 As a state, we must develop procedures for the proper management of our lands and avoid future federal mandates that may not work in our best interest.
 We are blessed to live in such a beautiful state and must ensure it remains that way for future generations.
+I have always voted for the right of Utah to control our land.

 PRESERVATION OF AGRICULTURAL LANDS